kitsu/blog/content/post/unemployment-project-02.md

 I decided to start instead by defining my data model.
-I created a new class file in the models directory and opened up the pdf form to start mapping data fields to attributes.
+I created a new class file in the models directory and opened up the pdf form to start mapping data fields to properties.
 I had problems even with that simple task though.
 The form for one entry actually contains fields for two different kinds of events.
 Thinking about how to represent that from a database perspective the simplest solution would be to just have one big table with all the possible columns.
 The columns